November 06, 2018

 La Roche Global Problems, Global Solutions Conference to Explore Peace in Times of Turbulence

 PITTSBURGH, Nov.
 6, 2018 – From Nov.
 28 to 30, La Roche University will host its annual Global Problems, Global Solutions conference with the support of Brother’s Brother Foundation and UPMC.

 This year’s conference will examine the topic of peace through a variety of student activities, panel discussions and volunteer opportunities.

-“As a community we have been rocked by turbulent events in recent days marred by hatred, violence and death,” Father Thomas Schaefer, Ph.D., La Roche College associate vice president for academic affairs, said.
+“As a community we have been rocked by turbulent events in recent days marred by hatred, violence and death,” Father Thomas Schaefer, Ph.D., La Roche University associate vice president for academic affairs, said.
 “These acts are clearly not a representation of who we are as an institution.”

 La Roche is committed to promoting peace and justice in a constantly changing global society.
 We provide platforms such as Global Problems, Global Solutions to generate awareness, promote community engagement, and combat hateful rhetoric by addressing important topics and issues on a local and global level.”

 Global Problems, Global Solutions is a free, annual conference focusing on the progress, plans and initiatives related to the U.N.
 Sustainable Development Goals.
 The sustainable development agenda seeks to improve and examine global issues such as child mortality, disease prevention, education, environmental sustainability, hunger and peace, justice and strong institutions.
 Each goal has specific targets to be achieved over the next 15 years.